ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 a client's clock resulting in drift-related malfunctions and errors such as premature expiration of certificates on affected hosts.
 An attacker may also manipulate other data in flight to disrupt service and cause de-synchronisation.
-Additionally attacks via replaying transmitted packets can also delay or confuse receiving clocks impacting ongoing synchronisation.
+Additionally attacks via replaying previously transmitted packets can also delay or confuse receiving clocks, impacting ongoing synchronisation.

-Message authentication with regular key rotation should mitigate all of these cases; however deployments should consider finding an appropriate compromise between the frequency of rotation to balance the window of attack vs rate of re-keying.
+Message authentication with regular key rotation should mitigate all of these cases; however deployments should consider finding an appropriate compromise between the frequency of rotation to balance the window of attack and the rate of re-keying.

 # Requirements

 At a high level, NTPv5 should be a protocol that is capable of operating in local networks and over public internet connections where packet loss, delay, and filtering may occur.
-It should be able to provide enough information for both basic time information and synchronisation.
+It should provide both basic time information and synchronisation.

 ## Resource Management